iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-27-Coding_From_Scratch_Part_2:_What_is_CSS_and Styling_Your_Site-coding.md

 - internal/embedded CSS
 - external CSS

-The following are examples of these implementations that you can try out on your computer.
+The following are examples of the three different implementation methods that you can try out on your HTML files.

 ### Inline CSS